Elementary and middle school:

 - How Do You Lose Those Ninth-Grade Blues? by Barthe DeClements

-For even more stories set in school, please refer to the categories of cheating and teacher relationships within my Tough Issues for Teens booklist.
+For even more stories set in school, please refer to the categories of academic cheating and teacher influence within my Tough Issues for Teens booklist.

 Also check out my After Graduation booklist.